FrustratedGameDev/project2/README.md

 #### Results

+#### Bad Smells
+If someone goes a long time (days/weeks) in between commits then this could be an indication of an unbalanced team.

 ### Feature 3: Time per label
 We wanted to see how how long issues remained in each label.
 This could help us determine how the labels were used.